Logical proof of the equivalence of territory and area scoring

 - and there are no sekis with eyes,

 the following holds:

 If White made the last move, territory scoring and area scoring give the same result.
-Otherwise there is a difference of one point (to Black's advantage under area scoring and in White's under territory scoring).
+Otherwise there is a difference of one point (to Black's advantage under area scoring and to White's under territory scoring).

 First assume that White has made the last move.
 We will use the following notation:

 - Be: empty intersections surrounded by Black

 - Bc: black stones captured by White

 - Bs: black stones on the board

 The result (positive if Black wins) under territory scoring will be Be+Wc-We-Bc, while under area scoring it will be Be+Bs-We-Ws